 The first limitation of this research relates to sample size, since small one was taken into consideration (290).
-Second, other limitation relates to measurement items, whereas just high rate items ( $\alpha$ ) were taken into consideration.
-Additionally, further research should pay attention to employees' characteristics (such as, computer anxiety and computer self-efficacy) and assess changing of these characteristics over the time.
-Furthermore, as prior mention regards lack of relevant studies, thus, more studies should be conducted in this context (acceptance of an information technology by public sector's employees) to support this study's findings
+Second, the other limitation relates to measurement items, whereas just high rate items (α) were taken into consideration.
+So, further research should pay attention to employees' characteristics (such as, computer anxiety and computer self-efficacy) and assess the changing of these characteristics over time.
+Furthermore, as prior mentioned regarding the lack of relevant studies, more studies should be conducted in this context (acceptance of an information technology by public sector's employees) to support this study's findings